apache/cloudstack-documentation/source/adminguide/hosts.rst

 -  The KVM hypervisor can not manage memory allocation to VMs dynamically.
-CloudStack sets the minimum and maximum amount of memory that a VM can use.
+CloudStack sets the minimum and maximum amount of memory that an Instance can use.
 The hypervisor adjusts the memory within the set limits based on the memory contention.